jonasbn/til/nginx/install_nginx.md

-# Installing Nginx on Ubuntu, combined with ufw
+# Installing Nginx on Ubuntu, combined with UFW

 Installing Nginx on a newer Ubuntu is easy.
 Just follow the steps below.
 The guide indicates version 20.04.
 I used it on 22.10.

-If you are not aware on your exact version of Ubuntu, see my TIl: [How to enquire Ubuntu version](../ubuntu/how_to_enquire_version.md).
+If you are not aware on your exact version of Ubuntu, see my TIL: [How to enquire Ubuntu version](../ubuntu/how_to_enquire_version.md).

 ```bash
 sudo apt update